Part 1: Introduction

 TDC has a tiered fee structure allowing fees to be set at various levels for those categories of dogs that the Council may from time to time choose to recognise.

-A schedule of fees for Dog registration shall be available from TDC’s Customer Service Unit.
+A schedule of fees for Dog registration shall be available on the Timaru District Council website.

 Registration fees shall be issued to known dog owners before the end of each registration year (30 June).